eclipsesource/tabris-js/doc/cordova.md

 ## Other Cordova plug-ins
 To use Cordova plug-ins not part of the Tabris.js Developer App you need to add them during the [build](build.md) process.
 You can either create a release-ready version of your own app, or a enhanced version of the Developer App that contains the additional plug-ins (set *debug* mode to `ON`).

-Most of the olug-ins will work out of the box but not all.
-This is because Tabris.js uses a **native UI** and **no HTML5**.
-As a result all plug-ins that manipulate the DOM will not work.
+Since Tabris.js uses a **native UI** and **no HTML5**, most of the plug-ins will work out of the box but not all.
+Plug-ins that manipulate the DOM will not work.

 Plug-ins that have been tested with Tabris.js are tracked as [GitHub issues](https://github.com/eclipsesource/tabris-js/issues?utf8=%E2%9C%93&q=label%3A%22compatibility+cordova%22).
 If the plug-in is confirmed to work the issue is closed.
 Please feel free to add issues for plug-ins that you tested.